Annuity FAQs

 You select how much money to place in your annuity.
 Depending on the type of annuity you choose, this can be as little as $10,000 or as much as $1 million or more.

 However, the cost of annuity fees and commissions can vary.
-Typically, more complex financial products come with higher fees.
+Typically, more complex financial products come with the potential for higher fees from optional features and riders.

 For example, fixed annuities have lower costs than variable or indexed annuities.
 That’s because fixed annuities pay at a predictable rate and aren’t tied to investment portfolios or market indexes.